pabtomas/dotfiles/navy/README.md

 ## How to use it ?

 As stated above, Navy was designed to be used in a container.
-But that does not mean that you can not use it outside of a container.

 ### Why should you run Navy into a container ?